basetenlabs/truss/docs/create/xgboost.md

 # Create a Truss of a XGBoost model

 [XGBoost](https://xgboost.readthedocs.io/en/stable/) is a supported framework on Truss.
-To package a XGBoost model, follow the steps below or run [this colab notebook]().
+To package a XGBoost model, follow the steps below or run [this Google Colab notebook](https://colab.research.google.com/github/basetenlabs/truss/blob/main/docs/notebooks/xgboost_example.ipynb).

 ### Install packages